lammps/lammps/doc/src/molecule.rst

 rules (if any) for whether it can appear in the data file.
 For per- atom sections, entries should be numbered from 1 to Natoms (where Natoms is the number of atoms in the template), indicating which atom (or bond, etc) the entry applies to.
+Per-atom sections need to include a setting for every atom, but the atoms can be listed in any order.

 ----------